carpentries/amy/README.md

 1. Install [yarn][yarn], the tool that manages AMY's JavaScript and CSS dependencies.
 [You can install it here][yarn].

+1. Start running a local instance of Redis.
+This requires Docker to be installed locally.
+Redis is required to have certain features (like creating a new person and viewing a workshop request) work correctly.

+    ~~~
+    $ docker-compose -f docker/docker-compose.yml -p amy up -d redis
+    ~~~

 1. Set up your local database with fake (development-ready) data with:

     ~~~